Everything You Need to Know About Project 24 is On This Page

 Aside from their useful content, they sell a course called Project 24 (P24) that teaches people how to build niche websites.

-Their approach to building sites was a bit foreign to me (no keyword tools or backlinking?), but I knew if P24 students were getting results and leaving great reviews, then it may be worth checking it out.
+Their approach to building sites was a bit foreign to me (no keyword tools or backlinking?), but I knew if P24 students were getting results and leaving great reviews, then it might be worth checking it out.

 I went down the Income School Project 24 rabbit hole.
 It has its pros and cons, and you can’t argue with their student’s results.

 I came across more success stories from Project 24 students, but I’m getting ahead of myself.
 Let’s quickly cover the guys behind Income School’s Project 24.